Helen Greiner: Career

+iRobot

-In 1990, along with Rodney Brooks and Colin Angle, Greiner co-founded iRobot, a robotics company headquartered in Bedford, Massachusetts, which delivers robots into the consumer market.
+In 1990, along with Rodney Brooks and Colin Angle, Greiner co-founded iRobot, a robotics company headquartered in Bedford, Massachusetts, an artificial-intelligence and robotics platform business and undertook work involving space exploration, mine detection, bomb disposal, and search and rescue.
 She co-designed the first version of the iRobot Roomba.

 Greiner served as President of iRobot (NASDAQ: IRBT) until 2004 and Chairman until 2008.
 During her tenure, iRobot released the Roomba, the PackBot and SUGV military robots.
-She built a culture of practical innovation and delivery that led to the deployment of 6,000 PackBots with the United States armed forces.
-In addition, Greiner headed up iRobot's financing projects, raising $35M in venture capital for a $75M initial public offering.
+She has been credited with establishing a culture of practical innovation that contributed to the deployment of more than 6,000 PackBots with United States forces, and with leading financing projects that raised $35 million in venture capital and culminated in a $75 million initial public offering.
+A 2012 published book chapter similarly credited Greiner with the military-market strategy and the financing figures, while reporting 4,000 deployed PackBots at that point.

+PackBots were used for reconnaissance and bomb-disposal missions in Afghanistan and Iraq.
+In 2005, the Associated Press reported that they had completed thousands of missions and that 150 were then deployed.
+The company went public in 2005.

 She has worked at NASA's Jet Propulsion Laboratory and the MIT Artificial Intelligence Laboratory.

+Greiner resigned as iRobot's chair in October 2008.
+Worcester Polytechnic Institute reported the following year that she had left to establish Cyphy Works, a venture focused on unmanned aerial vehicles.

+CyPhy Works

-In 2008, Greiner founded CyPhy Works, creator of the Persistent Aerial Reconnaissance and Communications (PARC) and Pocket Flyer multi-rotor drones.
+Greiner founded CyPhy Works in 2008.
+The company created the Persistent Aerial Reconnaissance and Communications platform (PARC) and the Pocket Flyer multirotor aircraft.
+In 2012, Wired reported on the company's tethered EASE indoor-reconnaissance aircraft and PARC observation platform.
+Their microfilament tethers carried power and communications, enabling longer flight times and a secure data connection.
+CyPhy raised over $30M under Greiner’s leadership.

 She also served on the board of the Open Source Robotics Foundation (OSRF).
+The foundation was established to support open-source robotics software, including the Robot Operating System and Gazebo simulator.
+At its launch, Greiner was also president of the Robotics Technology Consortium.

 She left the company in late 2017, and subsequently resigned from her position on the board of directors to support a broader mission within the US Army.

-In 2012, Grenier purchased the noted Shingle Style Loring House by architect William Ralph Emerson on Massachusetts' North Shore.
-After spending many years attempting to restore Loring House with local preservation organizations refusing to negotiate, she demolished the home in 2014 and built a home in which to live.
+United States Army

 As of 2018, she works as an advisor to the United States Army, within the Office of the Assistant Secretary of the Army for Acquisition, Logistics and Technology, (OASA(ALT)).
 She was sworn in on June 4, 2018 as a Highly Qualified Expert (HQE) for Robotics, Autonomous Systems & AI for the Army (ASA(ALT)).

-In September 2020, Greiner was appointed as CEO and Chairman of robotic gardening startup, Tertill.
+Independent reporting subsequently described her as working at that office on robotics, autonomy, and artificial intelligence.

+Tertill

+In September 2020, Greiner was appointed chief executive and chair of Tertill, a Boston-area robotics company developing a solar-powered garden robot that cuts weeds.
+The product originated at Franklin Robotics and had been launched through a 2017 Kickstarter campaign.